TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 Sensors
 -------

-The Sensors category provides blocks that enable the use of these sensors.
+The Sensors category provides blocks that enable the use of these sensors, as shown in :numref:`senspalette`.

+.. _senspalette:
 .. figure:: images/sensors-palette.png
    :width: 600
    :align: center